 Applicant Eligibility

-Individuals assigned to an emergency management position in State, local, tribal, or Territorial government are eligible.
+Individuals assigned to an emergency management position in State, local, or tribal government are eligible.

 Restrictions apply, however; refer to program guidance document or contact administering program office for additional information.